 If you want to edit and change the audio files you can download a free editor call Audacity (it is available for Macs and PCs).
 If you want to make MP3 files from Audacity you'll need the LAME encoder to go with it.
 Please note there is a bit of concern about whether Lame may be infringing on patents and therefore we have decided not to use it ourselves.
 However you can legitimately use Apple's free iTunes software to create an optimised MP3 from a CD or from other source files.
 For spoken voice we recommend the following settings in iTunes (32 kbps stereo bit rate, tick Use Variable Bit Rate encoding, Quality: Highest, Sample Rate: Auto, Channels: Mono , tick Smart Encoding Adjustments, tick Filter Frequencies Below 10Hz).
 Note in iTunes you specify a stereo bit rate but if you put the channels to mono it then effectively halves the bit rate.
 To get to the settings screen:

-In a nutshell you give it your high quality source audio file, tell it how you want the file optimised (selecting Voice Quality and either 7Kbps or 11Kbps should work fine) and it will churn out a new, much smaller, optimised file for you.
+You may need to experiment with different bit rates and optimisations as the final quality will depend on your original audio.In a nutshell you give it your high quality source audio file, tell it how you want the file optimised (selecting Voice Quality and either 7Kbps or 11Kbps should work fine) and it will churn out a new, much smaller, optimised file for you.
 Be aware that the WMA files it creates are compatible with Windows PCs and not much else.

 It is very important that you always ensure you have the appropriate copyright or licence before you upload any materials to your website.
 If you are uploading audio sermons recorded in the church then it is likely that this is fine.
 However if you wanted to upload your whole service and this included songs you would need to ensure you have the distribution rights (this will not be automatic).
-Some church licences permit distribution for up to 25% of the congregation but would not public permit web distribution as this would be considered unlimited distribution.
+Some church licences permit distribution for up to 25% of the congregation but would not permit public web distribution as this would be considered unlimited distribution.
 You may however be able to put the service behind a password protected area of your site so people who are home-bound can access it.
 Please ensure you verify licence issues with the relevant parties.